-The Brahmi writing system was being used in the Indian subcontinent in the third century BC.
-It was probably created through the efforts of Emperor Ashoka of Mauryan Dynasty who ruled from 268 to 232 BC.
+The Brahmi writing system was being used in the Indian subcontinent in the third century BCE.
+It was probably created through the efforts of Emperor Ashoka of Mauryan Dynasty who ruled from 268 to 232 BCE.
 He was the first emperor to rule over almost the entire South Asia—a densely populated area as large as Western Europe, stretching from present-day Afghanistan in the west to Bangladesh in the east, and covering much of central India.
-He ruled from Pataliputra (present day Patna), and had provincial capitals in Taxila (a city in present day Pakistan) and Ujjain (in Madhya Pradesh).
+He ruled primarily from Pataliputra (in present day Patna), but he had provincial capitals in Taxila (in present day Pakistan) and Ujjain (in Madhya Pradesh).

-Several of Ashoka’s rock edicts, which are spread throughout modern-day Pakistan and India, are written in Brahmi script, which has influenced the Sanskrit-based languages that are currently being used in North India and the four Dravidian languages that are being used in South India.
+Ashoka’s rock edicts, which can be found in modern-day Pakistan and India, were written in Brahmi script.
+The Brahmi script has influenced the Sanskrit-based languages currently being used in North India, and the four Dravidian languages being used in South India.
 The languages in Southeast Asia are also influenced by Brahmi.
-However, over the centuries, these languages have transformed so much that their connection to a common Brahmi language is not easily detected.
+Over the centuries, these languages have evolved and now their connection to a common Brahmi root is not easy to detect.
 The Brahmi script was deciphered in the 1830s by James Prinsep.